ITIF Logo

 KEY TAKEAWAYS

-Solar and wind are rapidly displacing coal and will soon replace coal on the grid.
-But they are inherently more variable sources of energy; as the grid becomes more dependent on variable energy, it will become potentially less reliable.
+Solar and wind are growing fast and rapidly displacing coal on the grid.
+But they are inherently more variable sources of energy; as the grid becomes more dependent on them, it will become potentially less reliable.

 Seasonal storage technologies such as hydrogen, pumped hydro, and compressed air are not realistic alternatives.
 More nuclear power could reduce the scale but not solve the problem.
 Only natural gas can guarantee reliability during the green transition.